-New Jersey Schools Insurance Group 6000 Midlantic Drive, Suite 300 North Mount Laurel, New Jersey 08054 (609) 386-6060 • FAX (609) 386-8877 www.njsig.org
+New Jersey Schools Insurance Group

+6000 Midlantic Drive, Suite 300 North Mount Laurel, New Jersey 08054 (609) 386-6060 • FAX (609) 386-8877 www.njsig.org

-Board of Trustees Meeting of October 25, 2016 Action Item NJSIG Financial Audit as of June 30, 2016
+Board of Trustees Meeting of October 24, 2017 Action Item NJSIG Financial Audit as of June 30, 2017

-Representatives from Nisivoccia will be presenting the Group's 06/30/2016 financial audit report at this meeting.
-Please find the attached audit report for your review.
-After board resolution, the final audit report will be posted on the Group's website and submitted to NJ Department of Banking and Insurance (DOBI).
+Representatives from Nisivoccia will be presenting NJSIG's 06/30/2017 draft financial audit report at this meeting.
+Please find the attached draft audit report for your review and approval.
+After board resolution, the final audit report will be posted on NJSIG's website and submitted to NJ Department of Banking and Insurance (DOBI).

-Recommended Resolution: Approve the financial statements and audit report as presented by Nisivoccia for the 2015/2016 fund year.
+Recommended Resolution: to approve the financial statements and audit report as presented by Nisivoccia for the 2016/2017 fund year.